-- There are high staffing ratios in each class; - Pupils work consistently with a small group of staff, supporting them to build up trusting relationships; - Staff are expected to know and use the communication approaches or AAC (alternative and augmentative communication) for each individual pupil; - There is a culture of discussing feelings and sharing worries.
-Some pupils have personalised Zones of Regulation cards on lanyards to enable this; - If pupils present with unusual or unsettled behaviour, staff support them to move to a quiet space with a familiar staff member to encourage them to talk.
-This could be the field, the sensory room, or another calming spot; - Some children may not feel ready or know how to talk about abuse, not recognise their experiences as harmful, or feel embarrassed, humiliated or threatened, but that should not stop staff from having a 'professional curiosity' and speaking to the DSL if they have concerns about a child.
+- There are high staffing ratios in each class - Pupils work consistently with a small group of staff, supporting them to build up trusting relationships - Staff are expected to know and use the communication approaches or AAC (alternative and augmentative communication) for each individual pupil - There is a culture of discussing feelings and sharing worries.
+Some pupils have personalised Zones of Regulation cards on lanyards to enable this - If pupils present with unusual or unsettled behaviour, staff support them to move to a quiet space with a familiar staff member to encourage them to share their feelings, where possible and appropriate.
+This could be the field, the sensory room, or another calming spot - Some children may not feel ready or know how to talk about abuse, may not recognise their experiences as harmful, or may feel embarrassed, humiliated or threatened, but that must not stop staff from having a 'professional curiosity' and speaking to the DSL if they have concerns about a child.

-Pupils will mostly be impacted by this policy in the way that the adults around them interact with them and support them.
+Pupils will mostly be impacted by this policy in the way that the staff around them interact with them and support them.
 However, we have also produced these accessible policies that are on display in every classroom, and teachers are encouraged to regularly remind pupils about the information that they contain.
 They are personalised to school and college: